altocodenl/tagaway/qascript.md

 			- By default the swith is in 'off' (selector to the left), background-color: #dedede.
 When turned 'on', background-color: #5b6eff.
 				- If slide to right, 'on':
 				- background-color: #5b6eff.
-				- 'Geotagging enabled succesfully.
+				- Green snackbar.
+'Geotagging enabled succesfully.
 You can always turn off with the same switch'
 				- Geotagging should be on.
+					- In 'view pictures view', location icons gradullay start to appear in navigation left.
+These are in COUNTRY formats (US for United States, IT for Italy, JP for Japan, etc.)
 		- 'Password' to the left, 'Change password' button to the right.
 			- Button is background color '#fff', color '#484848'.
 On hover, background color '#484848', color '#fff'.
 		- Click 'Change password' button.